 It’s important to note that while non-members can create gift registries, select products are exclusive to Costco members.
 This means you can’t add them to your online registry without a member login.
-Your guests also won’t be able to purchase these products if they’re non-members.
+Additionally, your guests also won’t be able to purchase these products if they’re non-members.

 The warehouse club is known for its deals on hot-ticket items such as TVs, computers and major appliances.
 Even better, Costco Concierge Services extends the manufacturer’s warranty on these items to two years from the date of purchase free of charge.
 All televisions, tuner-free displays and projectors qualify for the extended warranty coverage.
 Select computers and major appliances also qualify, but touchscreen tablets, refrigerators (above 10 cubic feet), freezers, range ovens, cooktop ovens, over-the-range microwaves, dishwashers, washers and dryers are excluded.

 An added bonus: If you are a Costco Anywhere Visa cardmember and purchase one of these items using the card, you get an extra two years added to your already extended warranty.
 Costco Concierge Services also offers free technical support by phone to members for most electronics purchased at the warehouse club.